-Rhonda Gaede, Roberta Shipley, Linda Lager, Dalene Babcock, Kathryn Tremblay, Jacqui

-Haffner, Laural Rumback,
+Rhonda Gaede, Roberta Shipley, Linda Lager, Dalene Babcock, Kathryn Tremblay, Jacqui Haffner, Laural Rumback, Superintendents

-Superintendents

-Rule 1.
-A member may enter 1 item per class (unless otherwise noted) and one entry in an educational class in this division.
+- Rule 1.
+A member may enter 1 item per class (unless otherwise noted).
 Complete recipes with ingredients and instructions must be attached with the entry.
 Exhibitors not following all rules will be lowered one ribbon placing when judged.
-"Flop" Food Entry not eligible for Grand or Reserve placings.
+"Flop" Food Entry not eligible for Grand or Reserve placings. - Rule 2.

-Rule 2.
 For food safety purposes, any food with custard and dairy-based fillings and frostings (ex.
 Cream Cheese), raw eggs, flavored oils, "canned" bread or bread/cake in a jar, or any food requiring refrigeration (ex.
 Bacon) will be disqualified and not judged.
-Refer to K-State Research and Extension publication, 4H888, Judge's Guide for Food and Nutrition Exhibits, for information to help you make informed, safe food exhibit decisions.
+Refer to K-State Research and Extension publication, 4H888, Judge's Guide for Food and Nutrition Exhibits, for information to help you make informed, safe food exhibit decisions. - Rule 3.
+Alcohol (ex.
+Wine, beer, and hard liquor) is not